-The website release, the first phase of Qtum’s new growth drive, comes after the Qtum team took a step back at the end of 2017 due in part to uncertainty surrounding the regulatory environment in China.
-Qtum’s clear intention to cement its position alongside Bitcoin and Ethereum as the most decentralized and secure blockchains — will be well-received by community members, who have long called for stronger outreach.
+The website’s release is the first phase of Qtum’s new growth push, which comes after the team took a step back at the end of 2017 due the uncertainty surrounding the regulatory environment in China.
+Qtum’s intention to cement its position alongside Bitcoin and Ethereum as the most decentralized and secure blockchains — will be well-received by community members, who have long called for stronger outreach.

 As the number of Qtum nodes increases, the security, stability and response speed of Qtum’s blockchain will increase, boosting its appeal to enterprises, providing underlying support for more Dapps in the future, and expanding the Qtum ecosystem.

 Qtum also recently announced the x86VM, a Virtual Machine bolted on top of the Qtum blockchain that will allow for more efficient, flexible, secure and faster Dapps.
-The release gives greater flexibility to developers, who are no longer limited to the Solidity programming language (as is the case with Ethereum), but can instead code in a range of languages with a longer history – C, C++, and Rust, to name a few.
+The release gives greater flexibility to developers, who are no longer limited to the Solidity programming language (as is the case with Ethereum), but can instead code in a range of languages with a longer history – C, C++, and Rust, etc.

 [perfectpullquote align=”full” bordertop=”false” cite=”Qtum CEO Patrick Dai” link=”” color=”” class=”” size=””]“We’ve been focusing on building the very best technology this year.
 But we realize we have not put enough effort into marketing and community management recently.
 We are working on this and will push Qtum once again to massive adoption.”[/perfectpullquote]